 Since their fusion under one crown in the eleventh century, the ancient kingdoms of Castile and León have been responsible for some of the most emblematic periods of Spanish history.
 These former rival territories established themselves as the heart of Spain and exerted great influence over language, religion and culture far across the mediaeval map.
 Innumerable castles were built here (hence ‘Castile’) for this was the principal battleground of the Reconquista, the five-hundred-year war of attrition against the Moors which reclaimed Spain for Christendom.

 The region occupies much of the Meseta, the vast and austere plateau in the centre of the Iberian peninsula.
 Here are many of Spain’s finest cities, buildings and works of art.
 Lovers of Romanesque will feel particularly satisfied for there are many excellent examples of the style.
 Great Gothic churches are another magnificent feature, the cathedrals at León, Burgos, Segovia and Salamanca among them.
 French, German and English influences are to be found, though the end result is always unmistakably Spanish.

 Another striking aspect of the tour is the wealth of brilliant sculpture, especially of the late-mediaeval and Renaissance periods.
 Castles, of course, abound, and some of the defensive curtain of frontier cities such as Ávila are remarkably well preserved.

 As well as the prominent cities, we include a number of lesser-known places, all strikingly attractive, many with outstanding buildings or works of art, all barely visited by tourists.

 Ávila, Salamanca.
 Fly at c.
 9.15am from London Heathrow to Madrid (Iberia Airlines).
-Drive to Ávila: a fortress town built during the Reconquista, it retains its entire circuit of 11th-century walls complete with battlements and 88 turrets.
-The 12th-century Basilica of San Vicente has fine sculpture.
+Drive to Ávila: a fortress town built during the Reconquista, it retains its entire circuit of 11th-cent. walls complete with battlements and 88 turrets.
+The 12th-cent.
+Basilica of San Vicente has fine sculpture.
 First of two nights in Salamanca.

 León.
 A morning walk to some of the outstanding mediaeval buildings of the city.
 The royal pantheon of San Isidoro is one of the first, and finest, Romanesque buildings in Spain, with important sculptures.
 The cathedral is truly superb Rayonnant Gothic with impressive stained glass.
 The afternoon is free to visit the archaeological or contemporary art museums.